qzq92/Kubernetes-On-prem/README.md

 - K8dash.
 Please refer to [Octopus blog](https://octopus.com/blog/alternative-kubernetes-dashboards) or [Official k8s page](https://k8dash.io/) on details about k8dash.

 ## Acknowledgement
 - Kubernetes v1.15 guide (Not available as it has been deprecated).
-Official Kubernetes webpage [Kubernetes](https://kubernetes.io/)
+Official Kubernetes webpage [Kubernetes](https://kubernetes.io/).
-- External storage for Kubernetes to be cloned: [External-storage](https://github.com/kubernetes-incubator/external-storage.git)
+- External storage for Kubernetes to be cloned: [External-storage](https://github.com/kubernetes-incubator/external-storage.git).
-- Various online resources/discussions from online such as [CNBlogs](https://www.cnblogs.com/)
+- Various online resources/discussions from online such as [CNBlogs](https://www.cnblogs.com/).
-- Former colleagues or friends
+- Former colleagues or friends.

 ## Notes on using other versions
-- Please note that the setup may not work with latest versions of kubectl, kubeadm and kubelet as Kubernetes had made functionality changes in later versions
+- Please note that the setup may not work with latest versions of kubectl, kubeadm and kubelet as Kubernetes had made functionality changes in later versions.